tinytag/tinytag/README.md

 Any other `extra` field names are not guaranteed to be consistent across audio formats.

 Additionally, you can also get images from ID3 tags.
-To receive an image most likely suitable as the front cover:
+To receive any available image, prioritizing the front cover:

     tag: TinyTag = TinyTag.get('/some/music.mp3', image=True)
     image_data: bytes = tag.get_image()